 I’ll walk you through my process for making perfect cut-out cookies, and then there is a full printable recipe at the end of this post.

-2. Lay a second piece of plastic wrap on top of the dough (straighten as much as possible).
+Lay a second piece of plastic wrap on top of the dough, minimizing the creases and wrinkles.
 I use a homemade version of perfection strips to roll the dough into a perfectly even thickness.
-My sticks are simply two paint stir sticks (free from any hardware store) glued together, so I’m using a total of four stir sticks (one double-thick stick on each side of the dough).
+(I’ve since invested in this adjustable rolling pin and rolling out cookies have never been so easy!)
+My sticks are simply two paint stir sticks glued together, so I’m using a total of four stir sticks (one double-thick stick on each side of the dough).
 Place the sticks on either side of the dough (on top of both layers of plastic wrap) and begin to roll out the dough to the thickness allowed by the sticks.
 Move the sticks as needed, and vary the direction of your rolling as needed, until the dough is smooth, flat and one consistent thickness.

 Bake cookies in a pre-heated oven (do not place in oven until it’s reached the proper temperature).
-Bake on good quality baking sheets (heavy, with no non-stick coating) for the best results (the most even baking).
+Use good quality baking sheets (heavy, with no non-stick coating) for the best results (the most even baking).

 If you do not plan to decorate on the day they were baked, move cookies to a large tupperware type container, layer with parchment paper between layers of cookies.
 Cookies can be stored in an airtight container at room temperature up to a week.